sunSeekingGoth/MakeSenseWithObsidian/Intro.md

 Showing different methods of using the same functionalities, we will see this with using tags, meta-data, annotation, writing styles and linking.
 How we are using the analogy of the constellation; how does creating tags and systems inform the structure of the constellation?

+## Constellations?

+Constellations as a way of navigating the unknown, taking in relational and situated ways of knowing and gathering and structuring our knowledge outside of a singular rule ⭐ measure.
+Its about accounting for the unknown in the ways we know, and letting us work with that instead of being restrained by it.